-Throughout the centuries, crop diseases have had the capacity to obliterate entire harvests, the Irish Potato Famine of the 1840s being a famous example of Potato Late Blight which led to mass starvation and emigration.
-The disease in question, Potato Blight (Phytophthora infestans), is a fungal infection caused by spores that are transported by wind and develop on susceptible plants when weather conditions are favourable, i.e. warm and humid.
+Throughout the centuries, crop diseases often obliterated entire harvests, the Irish Potato Famine of the 1840s being a famous example of Potato Late Blight which led to mass starvation and emigration.
+The disease in question, Potato Blight (Phytophthora infestans), is a fungal infection caused by spores transported by wind and develops on susceptible plants when weather conditions are favourable, i.e. warm and humid.

 To this day, crop losses due to Potato Blight amount to billions of US dollars worldwide, despite the scientific advances in chemical crop protection.
 This could be attributed to ever-increasing temperature and humidity levels effectively expanding the areas at risk, as well the existence of a wider variety of strains of fungal infections — most likely due to mutation.

 Agricultural scientists have defined a formal description of the weather conditions conducive to Potato Blight.
 Initially, a “Smith Period” referred to a 48 hour period during which the minimum temperature measures 10°C or greater, in addition to the relative humidity exceeding 90% for at least 11 hours during the first 24 hour period, and then again for at least 11 hours during the final 24 hour period.
 A more recent, and simpler, definition is the “Hutton Period”, which denotes two consecutive days with minimum air temperatures of 10°C and relative humidity of more than 90% for at least 6 hours.